fatikhoov/fatikhoov/README.md

-Hi there 👋
+<mark>Hi there</mark> 👋
 - 👋 I'm Vladislav, interested in frontend development
-- 👀 Using JavaScript, Vue 3, currently learning React
+- 👀 Using JavaScript, Vue 3, currently learning React and TypeScript
-- 💞️ I am looking for a job as a junior frontend, on the company for development of websites and mobile applications
+- 💞️ I am looking for a job as a junior frontend, on the company for development
 - 📫 To reach me, send massedge in <a href="https://t.me/vladislav_fatikhov">Telegram</a>